Belinda Bencic: 2020–21: Olympic singles champion, top 5

-2022: Miami semifinal, First WTA title on clay, win over Serena Williams
+2022: Miami semifinal, first clay title

 Bencic started her season at Sydney, she defeated Beatriz Haddad Maia, Océane Dodin to reach the quarterfinals.
 Then she lost to eventual champion Paula Badosa.

 At the Australian Open, Bencic lost to Amanda Anisimova in the second round.

-In St. Petersburg, she defeated Veronika Kudermetova, Kaja Juvan before she lost to eventual champion Anett Kontaveit in the quarterfinals.
-At Doha, she lost to Clara Tauson in the first round.
+In St. Petersburg, she defeated Veronika Kudermetova, Kaja Juvan, before losing to eventual champion, Anett Kontaveit, in the quarterfinals.
+In Doha, she lost to Clara Tauson in the first round.

 Bencic entered the Indian Wells Open, and as the 22nd seed received a bye in first round, but then lost to Kaia Kanepi in second.
 She played in Miami seeded 22nd again, where she defeated Marta Kostyuk, Heather Watson, and Aliaksandra Sasnovich to reach her first Miami quarterfinal.
 Then she beat Daria Saville to made her first ever Miami semifinal.
 In the semifinal, she lost to Naomi Osaka.

-Bencic entered the Charleston open as tenth seed and defeated Wang Xiyu, Linda Fruhvirtová and Madison Keys to reach the quarterfinals.
+Bencic entered the Charleston Open as the tenth seed and defeated Wang Xiyu, Linda Fruhvirtová and Madison Keys to reach the quarterfinals.
 Then she beat world No. 3, Paula Badosa, for the first time in four meetings to make the semifinals.
 In the semifinals, she defeated Ekaterina Alexandrova to reach her first WTA clay court final.
 Then she defeated fourth seed Ons Jabeur to win her first ever WTA clay-court title and sixth overall.
 However, Bencic lost to Ons Jabeur in the round of 16 at her next event, the Madrid Open.
 At the French Open, she lost in the third round to Leylah Fernandez, in three sets, at her first meeting between them.

-Bencic entered the German Open as eighth seed.
-She made it to the final losing to top seed Ons Jabeur; en-route to the final she defeated a few top players like Veronika Kudermetova and Maria Sakkari.
+Bencic entered the German Open as eighth seed, and made it to the final losing to top seed Ons Jabeur; en route to the final, she defeated a few top players like Veronika Kudermetova and Maria Sakkari.

 At Wimbledon, she lost in the first round to Wang Qiang.

-At the WTA 1000 in Canada she defeated qualifier Tereza Martincová, Serena Williams, who was playing under a protected ranking, and Garbiñe Muguruza to reach the quarterfinals.
+At the WTA 1000 Canadian Open, she defeated qualifier Tereza Martincová, Serena Williams, who was playing under a protected ranking, and Garbiñe Muguruza to reach the quarterfinals.